• Skip to primary navigation

 Kuuntele

 After the beginning of 2022, ThingLink allows embedding interactive content into a PowerPoint presentation.
 The possibility is now available for HAMK’s personnel.
+Note that this guideline applies to PowerPoint desktop application.

 How to embed content